COUNCIL #112 MEETINGS CANCELLED UNTIL MAY 2020

-Your Grand Knight, Chuck McGee, invites you to come to the council business meeting, and participate in the discussions of and decisions made on events and activities in which the council is involved.
+Your Grand Knight, Matthew Poulin, invites you to come to our council business meetings, and participate in the discussions of and decisions made on events and activities in which the council is involved.

-As a member in good standing (in possession of a 2017 member card), you are always welcome.
+As a member in good standing (in possession of a 2019 member card), you are always welcome.
 The meeting will begin at 7 PM and will be completed at or very near 8 PM.
-Refreshments will be available after the meeting in the kitchen and club room.
+Refreshments will be available after the meeting.

 Young Adult Insurance offers an easy, affordable annual renewable term insurance to Knights and their spouses ages 18 to 29.*